PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/quota-pod-namespace.md

 {{< codenew file="admin/resource/quota-pod-deployment.yaml" >}}

-In that manifest, `replicas: 3` tells Kubernetes to attempt to create three new Pods, all running the same application.
+In that manifest, `replicas: 3` tells PlaidCloud to attempt to create three new Pods, all running the same application.

 Create the Deployment: